2022 Nobel Prize in Physics and the End of Mechanistic Materialism: John Bell

+To fully understand how it was possible to prove such a general inequality can be accomplished only by considering the proof itself.
+However, since the exposition of the proof requires some equations and some (though fairly basic) mathematical knowledge, we discuss it in a separate Appendix \ref{app:inequality}, below. }

-The entire relevance of this inequality for the context of the EPR discussion of quantum physics was that Bell noticed that quantum theory actually predicted violations of this inequality!
-Hence, this was precisely what could settle Einstein-Bohr debate once and for all.
+The entire relevance of this inequality for the context of the EPR discussion of quantum physics was that Bell noticed that quantum theory actually predicted violations of this inequality! \cor{(In the Appendix \ref{app:violation}, we give a concrete mathematical example of this violation.)} Hence, this was precisely what could settle Einstein-Bohr debate once and for all.
 This inequality was violated by physics advocated by Bohr, while it had to be satisfied by any type of physics advocated by Einstein.
-Whether the real physics systems satisfied this inequality or not could finally discriminate between Bohr's and Einstein's views, and thus this inequality had the power to move the debate from pure philosophy into physics.
+Whether the real \cor{physical} systems satisfied this inequality or not could finally discriminate between Bohr's and Einstein's views, and thus this inequality had the power to move the debate from pure philosophy into physics.

 The very fact that such inequality existed was proof of Bell's theorem, which essentially stated that no locally-realistic theory can ever reproduce exactly all quantum mechanical predictions.
-In other words, this was also proof that it was not possible to improve the pilot-wave theory in a way to make it local but still experimentally indistinguishable from the standard theory.
+In other words, this was also proof that it was not possible to improve the pilot-wave theory in a way to make it local but still experimentally indistinguishable from the standard \cor{quantum} theory.
 It was now certain that any realistic model that closely reproduces experimental predictions of quantum formalism is also bound to have non-local properties.
 And it is important to stress that this conclusion holds irrespective of whether we are looking for a strictly deterministic theory or we are even ready to accept inherent randomness (this, however, had become clear only after some generalizations of the original Bell's derivation).

 Crucially, the quantities constrained by Bell's inequality were something that in principle could be measured.
 Therefore, it finally became possible to experimentally measure values of these quantities -- for some of the special cases in which quantum physics predicts violation of the inequality -- and simply check if the constraint is satisfied or not.
 If the inequality would turn out to be preserved in such an experiment, that would be in contradiction with quantum predictions and would present definite proof that quantum mechanics requires modifications.
 That would mean the entire quantum theory was only some sort of approximation, with just partial validity.
 Bell, himself thought that such an outcome was, regrettably, unlikely (discouraged by the enormous practical success of quantum mechanics), but still had a hope of ``an unexpected result, which would shake the world!'' \cite{ClauserReview} and falsify the completeness of quantum ideas.